-1.7 Cosmic Diffuse X-ray background radiation observations via Earth occultation
+1.9 Cosmic Diffuse X-ray background radiation observations via Earth occultation

 Following a recommendation by the IUG, a series of public observations of the Cosmic Diffuse X-ray background (CXB) was implemented into previous AO cycles.
-These observations were performed using the Earth as an occulting disc, and are, from an operational point of view, highly non-standard, because the Earth has to be inside the field of view (FOV), thus blinding the star trackers.
+These observations were performed using the Earth as an occulting disc, and are, from an operational point of view, extremely non-standard, because the Earth has to be inside the field of view (FOV), thus blinding the star trackers.
 Additional science time is needed prior to and after those dedicated observations for slews and special spacecraft pointings, in order to safely resume the standard observing programme.
 Typically, to each exposure of 13 hrs, an additional 5 hrs are needed.

-Depending on the outcome of the 2013 CXB/Earth observations, another such observation may be scheduled for 2014 (AO-11).
-If this is done, the total of all CXB/Earth exposures in 2012-2014 will amount to about 535 ks.
+The total of all CXB/Earth exposures in 2012-2013 amounts to about 535 ks.
 Due to the special nature of these observations all scientific data of these observations are publicly available to the scientific community at large.